Skip to main content

 • You can include columns with attribute data, but these columns will not be returned in the output table.

-See the table below for a list of the suggested input table columns and descriptions for translating device identifiers.
+See the table below for the suggested input table column and description for translating device identifiers.

 Suggested Column Name